 Only two units to be used toward the major in French may be earned in a long term (6 month) or an extended term (9 month) program.
 One unit only from a short term (3 month) program may be used.
+The unit(s), which must have been taught in the French language, may be in the literature of the Francophone world, or in language, or in a cultural/topical course pertaining to the Francophone world.
+Please consult the department.

 Those who did not take French 301 before Study Abroad will normally take that course upon their return to campus, but should consult with the department before doing so.
-All students will then take the senior seminar plus the requisite number of 400 level courses (possibly including a SIP) in order to complete the French major.
+All students will then take the senior seminar plus the requisite number of 400-level courses (and possibly write a SIP) in order to complete the French major.